jingshenglyu/Robotics/Assignment1/Assignement_1_Code/Readme.md

 pumasim is a simulator for robot arm.
 But it is **not open source**.You can only get the license from the owner.

 I am not the owner.
-If you want to use it, please make a contact with TU BRLIN ROBOTICS.
+If you want to use it, please make a contact with TU BERLIN ROBOTICS.

 *****************************